What is a TurboTenant Lease?

 Keep track of Lease specific documents in one place.
-Add a signed copy of the Lease document, your move in/out checklists, condition report, and any other documents you need handy.
+Add a signed copy of the Lease document (or get one signed electronically!), your move in/out checklists, condition report, and any other documents you need handy.
 These documents CAN be shared with your Tenants if you'd like.
 The following file extensions are supported for uploading: pdf, docx, doc, txt, rtf, xls, png, jpeg.

 Adding or Removing Tenants

 When you first create a lease, you will see the option to add renters to the lease.
 If you need to add more renters, you can do so by clicking the

 To remove a tenant from the lease, select

 and choose click the remove icon.

 If a renter is moving out of your rental property you can move them to a past tenant where their information will be available in the “Past Tenants” section.
 If a renter never moved in, you can convert them back to an applicant and access all their information in the “Applicants” tab.

 Need to move the start date up or maybe you decided on a 6-month Lease instead of a year?
 Click

 to open the Edit Lease dialogue and change the Lease Property, start date, end date, rent amount, or security deposit.
 Leases are converted to PAST LEASES on their end date, unless you edit the end date renew the Lease.
 Your Tenants will NOT be sent a notification of the changes you've made.